zeromq/ingescape/doc/content/blog/network_layer.md

 ingeScape does not support the [Data Distribution Service](https://en.wikipedia.org/wiki/Data_Distribution_Service) (DDS) as defined by the [Object Management Group](https://en.wikipedia.org/wiki/Object_Management_Group).
 However, it offers a simpler equivalent solution to the DDS DCPS layer and partially to the DLRL layer with the same spirit and objectives.

-Based on the ingeScape paradigm and PUB/SUB pattern, it is very easy to conceive an agent (arm more) serving as data storage.
+Based on the ingeScape paradigm and PUB/SUB pattern, it is very easy to conceive an agent (or more) serving as data storage.
 This agent offers as many outputs as the variables it shall expose.
 Inputs can be added to this agent, to enable changing these variables.
-When it is done, this agent becomes a distributed shared memory space.
+Once it is done, this agent becomes a distributed shared memory space.

 Agents interested in a variable just have to connect one of their inputs to the corresponding output.
-Agents wanting to modify a variable  may map one of their outputs to the corresponding input.
+Agents wanting to modify a variable  may map one of their outputs to the corresponding input on the data storage agent to modify it.

-Finally, when an agent adds a new map from one of its inputs to another agent's output, this output is sent specifically to the input so that it is immediately updated with the latest value, so that later joiners or restarting agents do not miss at least the last value.
+When an agent adds a new map from one of its inputs to another agent's output, this output is sent specifically to the input so that it is immediately updated with the latest value, so that later joiners or restarting agents do not miss the latest current value.

 #### Enterprise Service Buses